 1. Overlooking Key Security Clauses

 The most common pitfall in security contracting involves relying on vague language that destroys your leverage when breaches occur.
-Agreements that depend on 'reasonable security measures' create unenforceable expectations because that phrase means different things to each party, as recognized by many legal and cybersecurity experts.
+Agreements that depend on "reasonable security measures" create unenforceable expectations because that phrase means different things to each party.

 2. Ignoring Regulatory and Compliance Requirements

 Cybersecurity contracts must go beyond vague promises and clearly define regulatory obligations.
-Laws like GDPR, CCPA, HIPAA, and DFARS require specific security controls to be written into agreements.
-Key areas such as data-subject rights, breach notification timelines, and supply chain responsibilities must be spelled out.
+Laws like GDPR, CCPA, HIPAA, and DFARS require specific security controls to be written into agreements, covering areas such as data-subject rights, breach notification timelines, and supply-chain responsibilities.

-In public-sector contracts, these requirements are often hidden in appendices, making them easy to overlook.
-Missing a buried clause can lead to contract cancellations or vendor blacklisting.
+In public-sector contracts, these requirements are often buried in appendices, making them easy to overlook, and missing a single clause can lead to contract cancellations or vendor blacklisting.
 Including terms on purpose limitation and vendor privacy duties is good practice, but legal counsel should always review agreements to ensure compliance with applicable laws.

 3. Failing to Define Clear Roles and Responsibilities